astridx/meinblog/sik/r/how-to-use-prettier-vscode/index.md

 ---
-title: "How to use Prettier in VS Code"
+title: 'How to use Prettier in VS Code'
-description: "Tutorial on how to install Prettier for VS Code (Visual Studio Code).
-Get to know how to configure Prettier to format on save and how to write a configuration file for line length and other formatting options ..."
+description: 'Tutorial on how to install Prettier for VS Code (Visual Studio Code).
+Get to know how to configure Prettier to format on save and how to write a configuration file for line length and other formatting options ...'
-date: "2019-06-14T13:50:46+02:00"
+date: '2019-06-14T13:50:46+02:00'
-categories: ["JavaScript", "VS Code", "Tooling"]
-keywords: ["vscode prettier", "vscode prettier on save", "vscode prettier format on save", "vscode prettier line length", "install prettier vscode"]
+categories: ['JavaScript', 'VS Code', 'Tooling']
+keywords:
+  [
+    'vscode prettier',
+    'vscode prettier on save',
+    'vscode prettier format on save',
+    'vscode prettier line length',
+    'install prettier vscode',
+  ]
-hashtags: ["#100DaysOfCode", "#VSCode"]
+hashtags: ['#100DaysOfCode', '#VSCode']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />